 CURRICULUM & ROUTINE

 Our Curriculum consists of a new theme each week, and the activities will vary depending on weekly themes.
-Our focus will be on development through age-appropriate activities that are fun, educational, skill-building and uplifting.
+For our young toddlers up to Gr 00 (Pre-Grade R), Our focus will be on development through age-appropriate activities that are fun, educational, skill-building and uplifting.

 Our Teachers work daily on the whole child approach which will include

 In this area, the child is taught skills for daily living.
 Enriching activities will be enjoyed and much is learnt through everyday interactions.
 Children gain information by using objects in the real world, by watching other children and by following the good examples set by adults.

 Passive language ability is a pre-requisite for the active use of language.

 Passive language activities include: listening to stories, poems and rhymes, paging through picture books, interpretation of pictures and drawings which represent stories.

 Active language is developed by giving the child the opportunity to relate, speak, describe, express, and role play.
 Each child’s language skills are enriched.
 Vocabulary and conversation is developed.

 Through the early stages of number concepts, the child will establish a concrete understanding of quantities by comparing numbers and amounts i.e. more or less, full and empty.
 Additionally, through games and perception activities in this area, the child will learn to solve problems and increase their mathematics skills.